mkudija/blog/content/articles/2018-03-21-xlwings-mortgage.md

 ## Set up Python with xlwings
-Our Python script **`mortgage.py`** uses xlwigns to interface with Excel.
+Our Python script **`mortgage.py`** uses xlwings to interface with Excel.
 First we include the `amortize()` function discussed previously.
 All the xlwings for interacting with the workbook is in the `main()` function.
 Here we define the sheet(s) to pull from, clear previous values as necessary, perform calculations, and write calculated values to Excel.